jay5ngu/emotionbingo/README.md

 # How to Run playtest on Reddit
 1. cd to emotionbingo
 2. use "devvit login" to sign into your reddit developer accont
-3. use "playtest RedditGamesPlaytest" to start running the game on your subreddit
+3. use "devvit playtest RedditGamesPlaytest" to start running the game on your subreddit